oscarbrorsjoberg/howtocuda/info.md

 ```
 An atomic function performs a read-modify-write atomic operation on one 32-bit or 64-bit word residing in global or shared memory.
 For example, atomicAdd() reads a word at some address in global or shared memory, adds a number to it, and writes the result back to the same address.
-The operation is atomic in the sense that it is guaranteed to be performed without interference from other thread
+The operation is atomic in the sense that it is guaranteed to be performed without interference from other threads
 ```

 Q3: What is the difference between __global__ and __device__ functions?